 Water temperature is the most important factor to take into consideration when trying to find a spot to start fishing for largemouth bass.
+This is especially important when it comes to what water temperature bass spawn in.
 The temperature will lead you to a general location that you can start working to fine tune and increase your chances of catching more bass.
 It’s critical that you know the temperature of the water and understand how bass respond to that particular temperature.

 It’s easiest to group temperatures and bass habits of such in each of the seasons but remember we are talking about the water temps and not the air temps.
 We won’t speak about lures just yet, that will come in a later lesson.

 When water temperatures are warm bass will respond by being more active.
 Largemouth bass will be actively feeding during this temperature window but you will have to put the lure in front of them to get them to bite.

 The summer bite can come in many forms depending on the area of the country you live in.
 In northern states where the summer is milder you may be able to find bass in shallow water all day long.
 There is not as much of the uncomfortable heat to escape as there would be for bass that live in southern waters.

 This being the case, you can find bass feeding around docks, weed lines and other shallow cover.
 The potential for finding bass in these areas is increased when there is quick access to deep water nearby.
 This is what you should be looking for.
 Whether its docks near creek beds or vegetation that is near deep ledges.

 For anglers in the south your best bet for shallow water bass during the summer temps is early morning and late evening and nighttime.
 The rest of the time it is just way too hot for bass to be in the warm shallows.
 It’s in these situations that you will need to identify some offshore structure to begin your hunt.
 Ledges, humps and deep points are going to be areas to start targeting.